wojtkow/TeslaMonitor/README.md

 ### Car model and equipment

 - model - set one of the following values:  my, m3, ms, mx

 Example:
 ```
 model = "my"
 ```

 - condition - condition of your Tesla, possible values: new, used

 Example:
 ```
 condition = "new"
 ```

 - colors - list of exterior paint colors, possible values: WHITE, BLACK, BLUE, SILVER, RED.
-You can choose more then one (separated commas), or leave empty if color doesn't matter
+You can choose more then one (separated commas), or leave empty if color doesn't matter.

 Example:
 ```
 colors = ["WHITE", "BLACK"] # colors white and black
 colors = [] # colors doesn't matter
 ```

 - wheels - wheels size for your car, possible values EIGHTEEN, NINETEEN, TWENTY, TWENTY_ONE, TWENTY_TWO.
 Not all sizes are available in every model.
-You can choose more then one (separated commas), or leave empty if wheels size doesn't matter
+You can choose more then one (separated commas), or leave empty if wheels size doesn't matter.

 Example:
 ```
 wheels = ["NINETEEN", "TWENTY"] # wheels sizes 19" and 20"